dougalstanton/dougalstanton.net/pages/capoeira-training-diary.markdown

 end position is a half-squat with the former kicking foot flat on the ground and the standing leg outstretched on the ground.
 Making sure you're not landing hand-first as you're quickly going to really hurt your wrist.

+### 2013-04-12

+Moving round in a circle --- walking forwards, backwards, deep lunging steps, on all fours forwards, backwards, forwards but *really* low (killer).

+Fall back on one leg, the other forward, and au on the side of the forward leg.
+Try to step from one hand to the other with the au.

+Queda de tres with the supported side towards your opponent.
+Push off with both feet and jump to the front, supported on your planted hand.
+Repeat but the jump becomes a two-footed kick.

+Small au stops midway and expands.
+Drop straight down so you are facing the opposite way and repeat on the other side.

+Sequence 1:

+Simple sequence moving forward with tesoura and au, moving over the opponent and asking a question --- as simple or as difficult as you want to make it.

+    Tesoura                      / Au, drop into queda de rins Au, drop into queda de rins  \ Tesoura

+Sequence 2:

+Another simple sequence.
+The first rabo de arraia just has to be enough to force the esquiva.
+With enough skill it can just be a flick of the hips...

+    Feint rabo de arraia                  / Esquiva
+    Switch & rabo de arraia opposite side / Esquiva

+Variations on _Chama eu Angola_, citing Pastinha or Besouro instead of Angola.

+    Chama eu, chama eu
+    Chama eu Angola, chama eu